 Of course, this is my morning routine.
 It’s personal to me, and it works for me.

 You may well hate trying to copy my routine into your schedule, and your life.
-Your routine doesn’t have to start at 7:24am, or 5am, or 6am.
+Crucially, your routine doesn’t have to start at 7:24am, or 5am, or 6am.
 You choose – ideally based on your circadian rhythm.

 We tend to fall into one of three “types” of circadian rhythm – Earlybirds, Night Owls, and Inbetweeners.
-I’m an Inbetweener, who would naturally wake around 8am without an alarm, and who is ready for sleep just after 11pm.
+Personally, I’m an Inbetweener.
+I naturally wake around 8am without an alarm, and am ready for sleep just after 11pm.

-You may not have (or want) to take your kids to school.
+Now, you may not have (or want) to take your kids to school.
 You may want to hit the gym.
 Or get straight to work.
 Meditate or read.
 Do yoga, or go for a run.
-Make some phone calls, read the newspaper, meet friends for breakfast.
+Make some phone calls, read the newspaper, or meet friends for breakfast.